-As of September 30, 2020 , 2020
+As of September 30, 2020

-Actual Pro Forma Pro Forma As Adjusted (1)
+Actual Pro Forma (unaudited) s, except per sh Pro Forma As Adjusted (1)

-(unaudited)

-(in thousand ds, except per sl nare amounts)

 Cash and cash equivalents \$ \$ \$

-Convertible preferred stock, \$0.0001 par value per share; shares authorized, shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted \$ \$ \$
+Convertible preferred stock, \$0.0001 par value per share; 31,790,040 shares authorized, 31,790,040 shares issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted \$ \$ \$

 Stockholders' equity (deficit):

-Preferred stock, \$0.0001 par value per share; shares authorized, issued and outstanding, actual shares authorized, shares issued and outstanding, pro forma and pro forma as adjusted
+Preferred stock, \$0.0001 par value per share; no shares authorized, issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma and pro forma as adjusted

-Common stock, \$0.0001 par value per share; shares authorized, shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; shares authorized, shares issued and outstanding, pro forma as adjusted
+Common stock, \$0.0001 par value per share; 47,000,000 shares authorized, 4,627,994 shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; shares authorized, shares issued and outstanding, pro forma as adjusted

 Additional paid-in capital

 Accumulated deficit

 Total stockholders' equity (deficit)

 Total capitalization \$ \$ \$

 (1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, each of our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$ million, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase or decrease of 1.0 million shares in the number of shares of common stock offered by us would increase or decrease, as applicable, each of our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$ million, assuming the assumed initial public offering price of \$ per share, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase or decrease of 1.0 million shares in the number of shares of common stock offered by us would increase or decrease, as applicable, each of our pro forma as adjusted cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$ million, assuming that stochholders' equity (deficit) and total capitalization by approximately \$ million, assumed initial public offering price of \$ per share, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.